-B. Molina-Indiana has neither demonstrated that it was materially deprived of an opportunity to cure its past performance deficiencies by not receiving its past performance analysis until issuance of its NOID, nor demonstrated that the regulations and pertinent subregulatory guidance require CMS to consider any other factors when assessing an applicant's past performance.
+B. Molina-Nebraska has neither demonstrated that it was materially deprived of an opportunity to cure its past performance deficiencies until issuance of its NOID, nor demonstrated that the regulations and pertinent subregulatory guidance require CMS to consider any other factors when assessing an applicant's past performance.

-Molina-Indiana states that "[t]he CMS application process explicitly affords two opportunities to cure any deficiencies: first, in response to Deficiency Notices, and second, in response to [NOIDs]."
-Molina-Indiana Hearing Brief at 4.
-Molina-Indiana asserts, however, that it was denied both of its opportunities to cure the past performance deficiencies as CMS did not identify any past performance deficiency in the Deficiency Notice and then, "when CMS ultimately identified the past performance in the NOID, CMS prohibited Molina[-Indiana] from even attempting to show that it had cured, or could cure, the deficiency[.]"
-Id.; see Molina-Indiana Exhibits P-3 and P-4 ("No material can be submitted to cure this issue.").
+Molina-Nebraska asserts that "CMS's denial should be reversed because CMS failed to provide Molina the requisite opportunity to cure the Past Performance Deficiency[,]" and that "CMS incorrectly interpreted its regulations requiring opportunities to cure as inapplicable to Past Performance Deficiencies."
+Molina-Nebraska Hearing Brief at 3 (emphasis omitted).
+Specifically, Molina-Nebraska argues that "[t]he CMS application process explicitly affords two opportunities to cure any deficiencies: first, in response to Deficiency Notices, and second, in response to [NOIDs]."
+Id. at 4.
+Molina-Nebraska asserts, however, that it was denied both of its opportunities to cure the past performance deficiencies as CMS did not identify any past performance deficiency in the Deficiency Notice and then, "when CMS ultimately identified the past performance deficiency in the NOID, CMS prohibited Molina[-Nebraska] from even attempting to show that it had cured, or could cure, the deficiency[.]"
+Id.; see Molina-Nebraska Exhibits P-2, P-3 ("No material can be submitted to cure this issue.").